The 50 Worst Ways to Lose Weight

 “If it took you months or even years to gain unwanted weight, you shouldn’t expect to lose it overnight,” says Caroline Cederquist, MD, a weight management doctor and founder of the meal delivery service bistroMD.
 “And if you do, it will most likely be water weight.”

 To help you stay on the straight and narrow toward true weight loss success and lasting results, we’ve sifted through the latest fads to uncover the very worst weight loss schemes out there.
-Vow to never try any of them and shed those unwanted pounds with the help of these 50 Best-Ever Weight Loss Tips instead!
+Vow to never try any of them and shed those unwanted pounds with the help of these best-ever weight loss tips instead!

 Doing a Juice Cleanse

 A juice-only diet might leave you feeling light and clean.
 Problem is, juices have almost zero protein.
 “So you’ll lose water weight and muscle mass, but not fat,” Cederquist says.
 And once you go back to solid food, those pounds will pile right back on.
 Whomp, whomp!
 Curious about all the other wonky things that can go down when you say no to solids?
-Then don’t miss our special report, 27 Things a Juice Cleanse Does to Your Body.
+Then don’t miss our special report, what happens to your body on a juice cleanse.

 Passing on breakfast, lunch, or dinner might be an easy way to drastically slash your calorie intake.
 But doing so will probably backfire.
 One recent animal study published in The Journal of Nutritional Biochemistry found that mice who ate just one meal daily wound up gorging on their food—and packing on unhealthy belly fat.